ijc8/ijc8.github.io/_posts/2017-09-02-initial-commit.md

 ## Why share logs?

 This has definitely been the biggest sticking point for me.
-For a while, the idea of sending things online slightly terrified me to the permanence of everything.
+For a while, the idea of sending things online slightly terrified me due to the permanence of everything.
 If you say something stupid in conversation, there's an effect, but it fades with memory (both yours and whoever you said it to).
 You're unlikely to run into an embarassing situation when you're 25 regarding something dumb you